Workineh Kelbessa

 Memberships of International bodies |

 1. Member of the International Society for African Philosophy and Studies, 2000- 2.
-Associate Member of the Council for Research in Values and Philosophy (CRVP), 2003- Regional Coordinator of the CRVP, 2010-2015, 2018- 3.
-Member of the International Development Ethics Association (IDEA), 2004- Board Member of the IDEA, 2006-2014.
+Associate Member of the Council for Research in Values and Philosophy (CRVP), 2003-Regional Coordinator of the CRVP, 2010-2015, 2018- 3.
+Member of the International Development Ethics Association (IDEA), 2004-Board Member of the IDEA, 2006-2014.
 4. Board Member of the International Society for Value Inquiry, 2003- 5.
 Member of UNESCO’s World Commission for the Ethics of Scientific Knowledge and Technology (COMEST), 2012-2019 (I was appointed by the Director-General of UNESCO in 2012).
 6. Member of UNESCO’s External Advisory Group of Experts set up to provide Interdisciplinary Advice in the Production of a Guidebook for African Journalist Reporting on Climate Change, entitled Climate Change in Africa: A Guidebook for Journalists, 2013.
 7. Member of the Executive Committee of the Inter African Council for African Philosophy, 2013- 8.
 Member of the International Panel on Social Progress: Rethinking Society for the 21st Century, a group designed to outline the basic principles and values on the basis of which social progress ought to be assessed, 2015-2017.
 9. Member of African-German Network of Excellence in Science (AGNES), 2015- 10.
-Member of the International Confucian Association, 2018- Member of the Sixth Council of the International Confucian Association, 2019- 11.
+Member of the International Confucian Association, 2018-Member of the Sixth Council of the International Confucian Association, 2019- 11.
 Member of the Ethiopian Academy of Sciences, 2019- 12.
 Member of the Ethiopian Professors Council in Academia, Research, Industry and the Diaspora (CEPARID), 2021- |

 Publicity: Journals, editorial roles, initiatives etc. |

 1. Member of the Editorial Board of an International Journal of Health Care Philosophy and Policy, United Kingdom, 2006- 2.
 Member of the Editorial Advisory Board of the Journal Environmental Ethics, 2011-2021.
 3. Member of the Editorial Advisory Board of the Journal of African Environmental Ethics and Values, 2019- 4.
-Member of the Editorial Board of the Journal of Agricultural and Environmental Ethics, 01 November 2021-31st of December 2022.
-5. Member of the Panel of Judges for the First (2006-2007) and Second (2011) Rounds of Denis Goulet Memorial Prize, Administered by the International Development Ethics Association.
-6. Member of the Panel of Judges that determined the Winner in the First Award of the Nigerian Philosophical Association Prize: The Emmanuel Anyiam Osigwe Prize for the Best Philosophy Book in Africa (2014). |
+Member of the Editorial Board of the Journal of Agricultural and Environmental Ethics, 01 November 2021-.
+5. Member of the Editorial Board of Environmental Values, March 2023- 6.
+Member of the Panel of Judges for the First (2006-2007) and Second (2011) Rounds of Denis Goulet Memorial Prize, Administered by the International Development Ethics Association.
+7. Member of the Panel of Judges that determined the Winner in the First Award of the Nigerian Philosophical Association Prize: The Emmanuel Anyiam Osigwe Prize for the Best Philosophy Book in Africa (2014). |

-Research interest | Environmental Philosophy, Development Ethics, African Philosophy, Indigenous Philosophy, Philosophy of Religion, Philosophy of Love and Sex, Climate Ethics, Water Ethics, and Comparative Philosophy. |
+Environmental Philosophy, Development Ethics, African Philosophy, Indigenous Philosophy, Philosophy of Religion, Philosophy of Love and Sex, Climate Ethics, Water Ethics, and Comparative Philosophy. |

 Publications | BOOKS